Andrew Gross

 Watson and Golden associated a man's recognition of the physical loss of his foreskin with bitterness, depression, frustration, recurrent nightmares, powerlessness, trauma, and suicidal thoughts.
 Watson has stated that common emotional reactions include "anger (47%), shock (40%), and sorrow (35%)."
 [30]

 Those reactions are not unique to circumcised men, but are widespread across the intactivist community.
 Uncircumcised men have experienced anger, stress, social anxiety, and crying fits - emotional responses associated with their intactivist activities.
 [31] Female intactivists, including those cited at the beginning of this article, have also suffered many negative reactions related to their activism.
 These men and women cannot be reacting to their neonatal circumcisions - they aren't circumcised.
 Rather than circumcision being the source of the grief, it seems more likely that intactivism - the fanatical obsession with circumcision that these individuals have in common - is the root cause.
-A growing body of evidence indicates that - irrespective of biological sex or circumcision status - intactivism causes stress, anxiety, anger, rage, jealousy, nightmares, flashbacks, sleeplessness, PTSD, OCD, paranoia, and suicidal thoughts.
+A growing body of evidence indicates that - irrespective of biological sex or circumcision status - intactivism causes stress, anxiety, depression, anger, rage, jealousy, nightmares, flashbacks, sleeplessness, PTSD, OCD, paranoia, and suicidal thoughts.
 [31]

 RECOVERY